Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 1. The My Account nav element will show Product Management, My Profile, My Wishlist, My Reviews, and Log out options.

+## How are the User Stories met across the site?

 ### Admin and Store Management

 1. Superuser have a Product Management link in their navigation.